TOTAL PRICE: Complete the form to calculate price

 Details

-Yengkawe Homestay sits next to the mouth of a jungled ravine on the southern coast of Waigeo at the entrance to Kabui Bay.
-There are two private and one two-room over water bungalows.
-Bedding in all rooms consists of mattresses on the floor and includes sheets, pillows, bolsters and mosquito nets.
+Yengkawe Birdwatching Homestay sits next to the mouth of a jungled ravine on the southern coast of Waigeo at the entrance to Kabui Bay.

 Bathroom and toilet facilities are housed in a separate building and are shared by all guests.
-The toilet is western pedestal style with a separate pebble-floored dip mandi bathroom next to it.
+The toilet is western pedestal style.
+A separate dip mandi bathroom is located next to it.
+The bathroom building is on land, and is accessed by a boardwalk.

 There’s a strong mobile phone signal at Yengkawe Homestay and a (slow) data connection is usually possible.
-Electricity for lighting and charging devices is provided at night only via generator.
+Electricity for lighting and charging devices is available 24/7.

 Basic supplies can be purchased at Saporkren village, which is only a few minutes away by boat.
 Its also possible to walk to Saporkren via a jungle path (about 30 minutes.)
 Like everywhere else in Raja Ampat, there’s no safe way to dispose of inorganic waste at Yengkawe, so it’s best to take all yours away with you when you leave to avoid the possibility of further rubbishing paradise.